Person and hand icons

 Understanding IT outsourcing

-Overview of common IT outsourcing models
+Common IT outsourcing models

 A vector style checklist icon

-Features and advantages
+Features and advantages of fixed cost

 The fixed cost model offers several benefits to organizations.
 Most importantly, it provides cost predictability.
 With a fixed price agreed upon, there are no unexpected expenses or budget overruns.
 This makes financial planning and resource allocation easier for the client.
 Secondly, the fixed cost model promotes clear deliverables and timelines.
 The client and the service provider agree on specific goals and deadlines, which ensures transparency and accountability.

-Limitations and considerations
+Fixed cost model: Limitations and considerations

 • Application development.
 If an organization needs to develop a mobile app with a fixed set of features, the fixed cost model can help ensure that the app is delivered on time and within budget.